Kan-The-Dev/Decentralized-Crypto-Debit-Card/README.md

-Project: Decentralized Crypto Debit Card
+#Project: Decentralized Crypto Debit Card

-Problem: Spending cryptocurrency in remote areas is extremely challenging due to limited infrastructure, lack of merchant adoption, and complex transaction processes.
+#Problem: Spending cryptocurrency in remote areas is extremely challenging due to limited infrastructure, lack of merchant adoption, and complex transaction processes.

-Solution: The decentralized crypto debit card offers a seamless way to spend cryptocurrency in everyday transactions, even in remote areas.
+#Solution: The decentralized crypto debit card offers a seamless way to spend cryptocurrency in everyday transactions, even in remote areas.
 This card connects directly to the user's crypto wallet, bypassing intermediaries to ensure decentralization.

-Key Features:
+#Key Features:

-Direct Wallet Integration:
+*Direct Wallet Integration:

-Users can link the card directly to their decentralized crypto wallets (e.g., MetaMask, Trust Wallet).
+-Users can link the card directly to their decentralized crypto wallets (e.g., MetaMask, Trust Wallet).

 Eliminates the need for third-party custodians, ensuring complete control over funds.